SensibilityTestbed/instructions/Setup.md

 * Choose to "Install", then "Open" the app.
 * Tap the app's "Install" button.

-The app first installs Python on your Android device, and then sets up the Sensibility Testbed nodemanager component so that sandboxes on your device can be controlled from your laptop.
+The app first installs Python on your Android device, then downloads the custom installer you created previously, and finally sets up the Sensibility Testbed nodemanager component so that sandboxes on your device can be controlled from your laptop.